 Making a sketch of your garden will help you engineer the right layout and could help you see problem points that you wouldn’t have otherwise noticed.
 Take note of dimensions and unmovable structures and objects.

-- Where your water source is located and if there are any obstacles along the way
+- Location of your water source and if there are any obstacles along the way

 - The distances you will need to run your irrigation tubing